Bank: Capital and risk

 The capital requirement is a bank regulation, which sets a framework within which a bank or depository institution must manage its balance sheet.
-The categorisation of assets and capital is highly standardised so that it can be risk weighted.
+The categorization of assets and capital is highly standardized so that it can be risk weighted.

-After the financial crisis of 2007–2008, regulators force banks to issue Contingent convertible bonds (CoCos).
+After the 2008 financial crisis, regulators force banks to issue Contingent convertible bonds (CoCos).
 These are hybrid capital securities that absorb losses in accordance with their contractual terms when the capital of the issuing bank falls below a certain level.
-Then debt is reduced and bank capitalisation gets a boost.
+Then debt is reduced and bank capitalization gets a boost.
 Owing to their capacity to absorb losses, CoCos have the potential to satisfy regulatory capital requirement.

 Banks in the economy

 Economic functions

 The economic functions of banks include: